Skip to main content

 How to Avoid and Manage Chargebacks

-Do you enable your guests to use a credit or debit card to pay for their accommodation?
-There’s always a chance they can dispute a charge and file a chargeback claim by simply pressing a few buttons on their banking app.
+Do you allow your guests to use a credit or debit card to pay for their accommodation?
+They can always dispute a charge and file a chargeback claim by pressing a few buttons on their banking app.

 A chargeback happens when the bank agrees to reverse the payment and refund the cardholder after they have disputed a transaction.